What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 Friday Intern Social

-Block 4-5pm every Friday for interns to hang out — no agenda, no facilitator, just snacks and a space.
+Block 4–5pm every Friday for interns to hang out — no agenda, no facilitator, just snacks and a space.
 Sometimes it's a game, sometimes it's just talking.
-The only rule: no managers present.
+The only rule: no managers.
 Interns are 3x more honest and relaxed without supervisors in the room.

 The Belong-Learn-Connect Triangle

-Analyzing return-offer acceptance rates across 34 internship programs (Actify platform data, 2024, n=34 programs, 680 interns), we found that interns who convert to full-time consistently report high scores in three dimensions: belonging (feeling like part of the team, not a temporary outsider), learning (gaining skills and business context beyond their assigned project), and connection (forming 3+ genuine relationships with peers and mentors).
-Programs that only optimize for one dimension — like stacking learning sessions without social time — produce technically skilled interns who don't come back.
+Analyzing return-offer acceptance across 34 programs (Actify platform data, 2024, n=680 interns), interns who convert to full-time consistently score high in three dimensions: belonging (feeling like a team member, not a temp), learning (skills and context beyond the assigned project), and connection (3+ genuine relationships with peers and mentors).
+Programs that only optimize one dimension — stacking workshops without social time — produce skilled interns who don't come back.

 Belong